20c/docs.20c.com/docs/port_py3.md

 Make sure to do each step as a separate commit, in case you run into issues later on.

+Adding from the ctl template to a current project is not working yet, but you can use the base files as a starting point.
+See https://github.com/20c/ctl-tmpl-python

 ## Remove old python versions
 Anything <3.6 can go
 ```